 that cannot be removed (

-and must come from the same build that produced the APK.
+The ProGuard mapping file you import must result from the same build that

 - Click Load Proguard Mappings.

 Navigate to the project folder that contains the mapping files and load all of the files, any combination of the files, or the folder that contains the files.